gemfire/gemfire-developer-website/content/examples/java/transactions.md

 tags:
 - Java
 type: examples
-description: This example demonstrates the use of transactions to protect consistency during concurrent access and modification of data.
+description: This example demonstrates the use of VMware GemFire transactions to protect consistency during concurrent access and modification of data.
 ---

 This is a simple example that demonstrates the use of [transactions](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-transactions-chapter_overview.html)